Zoo or False: Plot

 The next morning, Ted brings along a scale model of the Empire State Building he had been working on; Ted had asked Robin to interview him about it, but she refused, but Ted brings it in case Marshall is unable to talk about the monkey mugging.
 Marshall is rattled when Robin reveals they have brought Bobo, the monkey from the zoo, as well, and the monkey will be separated from his mate Milly for committing the crime.
 Marshall finally refuses to talk about it, causing Robin to cut to a commercial and question him as to why.
 Marshall confesses that he made up the monkey story and Lily renews her intention to buy a gun, prompting Marshall to change his story back, but he again asserts that he was mugged by a human after being reminded what will happen to Bobo.
-Bombarded with everyone asking him what really happened, Marshall then says "I'm going to bed," before leaving, with the Future Ted saying they never did find out what really happened, but in the end Lily never bought a gun, Robin's credibility remained intact, and Bobo and Milly lived out the rest of their days together at the zoo.
-Ted tells Barney he would be better off if he stopped telling lies but Barney replies Ted will someday tell this story and lie to give it a better ending.
+Bombarded with everyone asking him what really happened, Marshall then says "I'm going to bed," before leaving, with the Future Ted never realizing what had happened, Lily never bought a gun, Robin's credibility remained intact, and Bobo and Milly lived out together their lives at the zoo.
+Ted and Barney had thoughts on the incident that one would be better off discontinuing telling lies and the other recounting the story to others with a better contrived ending.
 Robin is forced to interview Ted about his model, but as they are about to start, the monkey breaks free and snags a small doll nearby.
 It then proceeds to climb to the top of Ted's model, with the cameraman throwing paper aeroplanes at the monkey to get it off.
 Ted is left in disbelief that the ending from King Kong is being recreated before him, while Future Ted simply states "True story".